franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-# Dev branch

-This is the Repo development branch.
-It is merged from the untested branch as soon as all example code runs without errors.
-Stable releases are instead moved to the master branch.

-# News
-(Detailed log in the NEWS file)

-New stable release 1.10.1.0 includes:
-+ `find` method to search any item field
-+ "maybe you were looking for" feature in `get`
-+ `lazydo` (execute expression with cache)
-+ `pull` (download item content from URL)
-+ multiple tags can be matched with OR, AND, NOT or custom functions
-+ safer item replacement
-+ relative paths (easier to move a repo or use remote repos)
-+ preliminary Shiny interface
-+ other minor improvements and bug fixes

 # Repo

 Repo is a data-centered data flow manager.
 It allows to store R data